Award Winning Alpacas of Peruvian/Accoyo Color

 alpaca chute

 STRESS-FREE "Pacatrapping" is accomplished with a simple concept, You can't be afraid of what you can't see.
-They walk up to a post with NO enclosure, with all straps above, behind,or under them.
+Alpacas walk up to a post with NO enclosure & NO pushing, with all straps above, behind,or under them.
 They can't see a thing and thus are notably more relaxed than INSIDE a chute

 alpaca chute Pacatrapper